FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Lafayette homes from wildfire?

 FireRoofs provides both active defense and passive home hardening for Lafayette properties.
-Active defense includes automated exterior sprinkler systems with dual detection, satellite monitoring, and intelligent fire detection cameras.
-Passive hardening covers ember-resistant vent retrofits, noncombustible fencing, Zone Zero landscape hardening, exterior cladding upgrades, and vegetation fire retardant.
-Every upgrade is documented in one evidence packet mapped to California Regulation 2644.9 for insurance recognition.
+Active defense includes automated exterior sprinkler systems with dual detection, satellite monitoring, and cameras with intelligent fire detection and sensors.
+Passive hardening covers ember-resistant vent retrofits, noncombustible fencing, Zone Zero landscape hardening, and exterior cladding upgrades.
+Every upgrade is captured in one evidence packet documented against the Safer from Wildfires categories the project touches.

 What does home hardening include for a Lafayette property?